rickchristie/carrot-old/README.markdown

 container to instantiate all of the core classes and it uses anonymous functions heavily.
 Note that it's still very unstable, with many changes to the core coming (and features planned).

+This document should provide you with some information on how Carrot works.
+Since Carrot is still 0.1, this document may change in time.
+Detailed documentation is in progress, meanwhile, please download the source and play with it if you wanted to know more about Carrot.

 Requirements
 ------------